 The bestselling popular science author reveals “the connections between what we teach in chemistry courses and the world in which . . . [we] live” (ChemEd X)

-- Interesting anecdotes and engaging tales make science fun, meaningful, and accessible.
-Separating sense from nonsense and fact from myth, these essays cover everything from the ups of helium to the downs of drain cleaners and provide answers to numerous mysteries, such as why bug juice is used to colour ice cream and how spies used secret inks.
-Mercury in teeth, arsenic in water, lead in the environment, and aspartame in food are discussed.
+Interesting anecdotes and engaging tales make science fun, meaningful, and accessible.
+Separating sense from nonsense and fact from fiction, these essays cover everything from the ups of helium to the downs of drain cleaners, and provide answers to numerous mysteries, such as why bug juice is used to color ice cream and how spies used secret inks.
+Mercury in teeth, arsenic in water, lead in the environment, and aspartame in food are also discussed.
 Mythbusters include the fact that Edison did not invent the light bulb and that walking on hot coals does not require paranormal powers.
 The secret life of bagels is revealed, and airbags, beer, and soap yield their mysteries.
 These and many more surprising, educational, and entertaining commentaries show the relevance of science to everyday life.